+Calculators Wanted Advertising Articles Links

 For both the WS-01 and the WS-02 Scientific calculators, the display showed the content of the three memory registers, along with the entry register, the accumulator, and the multiplier/quotient[MQ] register.
 The machines provided the standard four arithmetic functions, plus single-entry squaring and automatic square root.
 Both calculators were designed to allow add-on peripheral devices such as printers, external displays, a punched card reader, and paper-tape reader/punch equipment.
 When equipped with the optional external optical punched card reader, the calculators became programmable via standard IBM-style pre-scored punched cards that could hold up to 40 program steps per card.
 Cards could be taped together to allow arbitrarily (within practical limits) long programs to be created.
 Cards could be taped together in a loop, which allowed repetitive operations to be performed automatically.
 The card reader could read both forward and backward, allowing true branching and looping operations to be performed.

-At the time that WS-02 was introduced, there weren't very many players in the electronic calculator biz.
+At the time that WS-02 was introduced, there weren't very many players in the electronic calculator business.
 Sumlock/Anita in England had their Anita C/VIII, Friden with their EC-130, Mathatronics with the Mathatron calculator, and Wang, with their LOCI-2 machine in the US; and Casio and Sharp in Japan with their early transistorized calculators.
 Only Wang's LOCI-2 and the Mathatron were programmable in any way.
 Wang's LOCI-2 was big, expensive, and somewhat difficult to operate, even though it was technically more capable than the Wyle machine.
 The Mathatron was a technological tour-de-force, leapfrogging the state of the art, but the company that made it was a relative newcomer to the market, without a lot of exposure at the time.

 The Wyle Laboratories Scientific Calculator